zhao794312405/MFE5250-assignment3/README.md

-# MFE5250 assignment 3
+# MFE5250 assignment3
-my trial
+wish you all pass programming fe